RedMwp/UtiLite.js/utilite-xhr-readme.md

 The `utilite-xhr.js` module simplifies making AJAX requests in your applications, offering flexibility and ease of use.
 Customize it further to fit your project needs!

 ---

-Feel free to adapt or expand this documentation based on any specific features or requirements you may have!